instant-solutions/ISTimeline/README.md

 `var description:String?` shown below the bubble
 `var bannerImage:String?` image shown below the description `var pointColor:UIColor` the color of each point in the line
-`var lineColor:UIColor` the color of the line after a point
+`var lineColor:UIColor` the color of the line after a point `var bubbleColor:UIColor` the color of the bubble for this point
 `var touchUpInside:Optional<(_ point:ISPoint) -> Void>` a callback, which is triggered after a touch inside a bubble
 `var fill:Bool` fills the point in the line (default: `false`)